Seattle Chapter 11 Bankruptcy Attorneys

 Our ability to tackle complex issues has allowed us to win appellate decisions and push the law in our clients' favor.
 We pursue compensation arrangements that reward success.

-If you wish to present a plan of reorganization, you must first (or in some cases simultaneously) present a Disclosure Statement, which functions as a voter’s guide to the plan.
+If you wish to present a plan of reorganization, you must first present a Disclosure Statement.
+This statement functions as a voter’s guide to the plan.
 It must contain adequate information for creditors to make an informed decision about whether to support the plan.

 In most cases, at least one class of creditors must vote in favor of your plan.
 Negotiations are often lengthy because it can be difficult to to find a plan that pleases at least one creditor while still being feasible for the debtor.